Sithandiwe1/Digital-Portfolio-2/README.md

 ### Result
 The outcome was an 80% module completion with demonstrated learning progression, as evidenced by correcting all initially missed concepts.
 More significantly, I developed a resilient understanding of interview fundamentals that will serve me in real-world scenarios.
 I now possess practical frameworks for preparing for company research, structuring responses using proven methods, and transforming potential weaknesses into demonstrated growth opportunities - all essential skills for successful job interviewing in the competitive ICT industry.

-# Mock Interview Portfolio
+# 3. Mock Interview

-## Evidence: Professional Mock Interview Assessment
+## Evidence: Professional Mock Interview

 This evidence documents my participation in a comprehensive mock interview conducted earlier this year as part of the work readiness training program.
 The simulated interview followed a formal structure mirroring real-world IT industry interviews, featuring a panel of assessors and covering technical knowledge, behavioral competencies, and situational problem-solving questions relevant to the ICT field.
 I prepared extensively by researching common interview questions, reviewing my technical portfolio, and practicing the STAR response method.
 During the 45-minute session, I demonstrated my project experience, addressed challenging scenario-based questions, and received detailed feedback on both my strengths and areas for development, particularly in articulating technical concepts to non-technical audiences and improving my closing statements.
 The simulation was designed to replicate the pressure and structure of real job interviews in the ICT industry, using an innovative format where I served as both candidate and interviewer.